Cha0sBEpic/PotionStackerPlus/README.md

 This is a configurable [Purpur 1.21.7] plugin that lets you control potion stack behavior.

+Notice!!
+This Plugin is still under development.
+Some features are not fleshed out as i want them to be.

 ✅ Features:
 Custom Stack Size: Stack any potion up to your configured amount (stack-size in config).